+In 2022 Disfrutar was voted the third best restaurant in the World.
 A beautiful light and airy restaurant where the food isn’t always what it seems!
 I don’t want to spoil any surprises; suffice to say that your senses will be delighted.
 Do allow a few hours for this.
 It is an experience that can’t be rushed.
 With 17 courses on the tasting menu, what do you expect?
 The wine pairing is worth it if you can hold your alcohol!
 It is rather a lot!
 But delicious and well-thought-out.

 Direkte Boqueria (+34 931146939)

 Direkte Boqueria started as a food stall and is now a tiny restaurant on the side of the Boqueria Market.
 The 12 diners perch on stools around the open kitchen counter and witness the food creation in action.
 In 2018, Arnau Muñío was named Chef of the Year at the prestigious Gastronomic Forum of Girona.
 The exquisite balance of umami in this oyster gyoza dumpling with its “capipota” sauce, is astonishing.
 And the matcha cheesecake rounds everything off perfectly.
 There is lunch and dinner seating, and the menu is only €60 for 9 dishes.